Interactive IPA Vowel Chart with Audio: Learn British English Vowel Sounds

 Front vs Back

-Vowel sounds in which the tongue pushes forward are known as front vowels.
-Vowel sounds in which the tongue pulls back are known as back vowels.
+Vowel sounds produced with the tongue pushed forward are known as front vowels, whereas those made with the tongue pulled back are back vowels.

 A vowel sound can be categorised as: